 6. Seek Help From a Coach

-We all need help staying accountable from another person from time to time.
+We all need help staying accountable to another person from time to time.
 This is normal.

 The person to help you get results and hold you accountable needs to know what they’re doing.
-They need knowledge of exercise science, nutrition, and ideally supplementation too.
+They need knowledge of exercise science, nutrition, and ideally supplementation.

 One Last Word About Cutting Diets